Genetic distance: Roger's Distance 1972

+Limitations of Simple Distance Formulas

+While these formulas are easy and quick calculations to make, the information that is provided gives limited information.
+The results of these formulas do not account for the potential effects of the number of codon changes between populations, or separation time between populations.

-Fixation index
+Fixation Index

 A commonly used measure of genetic distance is the fixation index (FST) which varies between 0 and 1.
 A value of 0 indicates that two populations are genetically identical (minimal or no genetic diversity between the two populations) whereas a value of 1 indicates that two populations are genetically different (maximum genetic diversity between the two populations).
 No mutation is assumed.
 Large populations between which there is much migration, for example, tend to be little differentiated whereas small populations between which there is little migration tend to be greatly differentiated.
 FST is a convenient measure of this differentiation, and as a result FST and related statistics are among the most widely used descriptive statistics in population and evolutionary genetics.
 But FST is more than a descriptive statistic and measure of genetic differentiation.
 FST is directly related to the Variance in allele frequency among populations and conversely to the degree of resemblance among individuals within populations.
 If FST is small, it means that allele frequencies within each population are very similar; if it is large, it means that allele frequencies are very different.